elycruz/webgl-programming-guide-book/README.md

 - This book uses Webgl 1.0 so all examples will/are in webgl 1.0 (maybe at another time we can port the examples to use Webgl 2 (OpenGl Es 3.0).
 - ~~Only chp2 has been converted into the app so far.
 All other chapters are from several years ago and don't use the newly set up app.~~  Chapters 1-9 have been built out.
-Chapter 10 is pending.
+Chapter 10 is in progress.

 ## Pending tasks
 Put each example into a chapter view;  E.g.,